Manage connections in canvas apps

 Create a new connection

-If you have not already done so, log in to make.powerapps.com.
+If you haven't already done so, log in to make.powerapps.com.

 In the left navigation, expand Data and select Connections.